-Due Date: April 4th, 2014 - Part 1 - Complete this assignment before you begin Module 1 and submit to instructor no later than one week after the beginning of the term.
+Due Date: See course schedule above - Part 1 - Complete this assignment before you begin Module 1 and submit to instructor no later than one week after the beginning of the term.

-June 6, 2014 - Part 2 - Complete part 2 at the end of the term.
+See course schedule above - Part 2 - Complete part 2 at the end of the term.
 You may also turn it in with your final exam.